THE PARDONER'S TALE

 You to ally with common hazarders.

-Send, if you will, other ambassadors;
+Send, if you

 For, my truth, I say I'd rather die